tjpalanca/LearningJulia.jl/docs/src/databases.md

 * I was able to query a bit and get in tune with the DSL, seems ok as a web app backend ORM but not for data analysis.

+# Query.jl

+> The package currently provides working implementations for in-memory data sources, but will eventually be able to translate queries into e.g. SQL.
+There is a prototype implementation of such a "query provider" for SQLite in the package, but it is experimental at this point and only works for a very small subset of queries.

+This one is super promising but isn't implemented yet.